-Most Michigan vacation destinations on our Beach and Travel Map have an assortment of winter activities for you; you could ride the snowmobiling trails or try riding a fat tire bike.
-Farther north, in Michigan’s Upper Peninsula, you might even discover a frozen waterfall.
+Most Michigan vacation destinations on our interactive Michigan Travel Map have an assortment of winter activities for you; you could ride the snowmobiling trails or try riding a fat tire bike.
+Farther north, in Michigan’s Upper Peninsula, you might even discover a frozen waterfall worth a climb.

 Home to Northern Michigan University and gorgeous views of Lake Superior, Marquette is guaranteed to make you fall in love with the Upper Peninsula.
 Even though Marquette is the largest city in the U.P., the charming and close-knit town will remind you of returning home.